Mississippi senator confirms he lost money in fraud scheme

 JACKSON, Miss.
 (AP) — U.S. Sen. Roger Wicker said Thursday that he is among the victims of a Mississippi-based fraud that officials say involved more than $100 million.

-Wicker, a Republican from Tupelo, told The Associated Press that he had invested money in what was supposed to be the rights to cut timber.
+Wicker, a Republican from Tupelo, told The Associated Press he had invested in what was supposed to be the rights to cut timber.
 Federal prosecutors charge it was a Ponzi scheme, though, with a Jackson man named Arthur Lamar Adams using cash from later investors to pay off high-interest loans he received from earlier ones.

 “My wife and I are victims of this apparent fraud,” Wicker said in a statement Thursday.
 “Like many others who stand to lose money in this scheme, we are very surprised and disappointed.
 We are learning of this through news reports like everyone else.”